 Animal measurements

-We observed the activity of all ewes on 4 days in 2016, 8 days in 2017 and 7 days in 2018.Observations were made on three time slots (morning, mid-day and late afternoon) of 2 hours in 2016 and 2.5 hours in 2017 and 2018.
+We observed the activity of all ewes on 4 days in 2016, 8 days in 2017 and 7 days in 2018, spread between May and August each year (Table 1).
+We have deliberately focused on sunny days with temperatures forecast at or above the monthly average, in order to consider conditions with some risk of heat stress.

+No other disturbances or measurements (animals’ weighing, sward measurements) were planned or observed on these days.
+Observations were made on three time slots (morning, mid-day and late afternoon) of 2 hours in 2016 and 2.5 hours in 2017 and 2018.
 The time windows were 8:00-11:00, 12:30-15:15, 16:30-20:00 and were adjusted according to the different day lengths in spring and summer.
 Observations were made simultaneously on the three groups of ewes by three different observers using the scan sampling method on a 5-min basis.
 The observers changed pastures evenly over the observation days (between time slots).
 At each scan, the observers noted the posture (standing, lying), the activity (grazing, resting, ruminating, moving and other activities), and the position relative to shade (under shade or in the sun when sunny weather; or “no sun” when cloudy or overcast weather).
 A scan was considered “sunny” as soon as a shadow could be identified on the ground.
 An animal was considered under shade when its head or more than half of its body was under shade.
+Unless otherwise stated, data are presented relative to the whole day observed (all timeslots combined).

 During the same observation days, between scans, we recorded the respiratory rates of the ewes while they were immobile (resting or ruminating), by counting the number of flank movements over 1 to 1.5 minute.